remihoeppe/remihoeppe/README.md

 📫 Get in touch ->  remihoeppe@gmail.com \

 ### 💬 Ask me about: \
-:arrow_forward: woodworking -> Apart from building things with 0s and 1s, I spend a lot of my spare time building things with :recycle: wood. \
+:arrow_forward: Woodworking -> Apart from building things with 0s and 1s, I spend a lot of my spare time building things with :recycle: wood. \
-:arrow_forward: scuba diving -> love it, can't get enough of it. \
+:arrow_forward: Scuba diving -> love it, can't get enough of it. \